-The difference between a table saw and a contractor saw lies in the vibration level when in use, size, power, noise levels, and sturdiness.
-What matters is comparing the two so that you match each of them with your needs.
-Below is a more detailed summary of both saws, their pros, and their cons.
-You should also see our review of the best table saws for contractors.
+The difference between a table saw and a contractor saw lies in the vibration level during use, size, power, noise level and robustness.
+It comes down to comparing the two to match each of them to your needs.
+Below is a more detailed summary of both saws, their advantages and disadvantages.
+You can also read our review of the best table saws for contractors.

 That brings convenience to the user when you need to replace your blade.
-Some industrial table saws come with large surfaces and workbench table saws ideal for DIY enthusiasts.
+Some industrial table saws have large surfaces and workbench table saws are ideal for DIY enthusiasts.
 The solid base makes the tool sturdy as it stays in place.

 You connect your tool to a dust management system that keeps you healthy from diseases caused by inhaling saw dust.
 The blade on a table saw is fixed.
 The height is adjustable as you raise it lower or higher, depending on the thickness of the wood you are working on.

-The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.
+The cabinet table saw combines the two, and the hybrid table saw is heavy-duty.
 Table saws have different price tags.
 They range from 250 to 5,000 depending on your budget and working conditions.

 A table saw makes Crosscuts, ripping cuts, dado cuts, bevel cuts, fine rabbets, grooves cuts, and kerf cutting.
 Use the right blade and keep the saw clean and the environment.
 Every saw cut requires a supplementary tool.